England and Wales Cricket Trust

 • Final grant offer decisions can take up to 30 working days after the full application is forwarded to the ECB

-• Projects must be completed and grants claimed by 31 January 2026 (for 2025 applications)
+• Projects must be completed and grants claimed by 31 January of the year following application

 Success Rates